accrescent/accrescent/README.md

 as mandatory Play App Signing for new apps and the need for a Google account to use the store.
-These users often turn to F-Droid, which fails to adhere to the Android security model and provide timely and secure app updates from a repository with strict minimum security requirements.
+These users often turn to F-Droid, which fails to adhere to the Android security model and provide timely and secure app updates from a store with strict minimum security requirements.

-Accrescent aims to provide an accessible app store with modern security features and strict minimum requirements for apps in its repository.
+Accrescent aims to provide an accessible app store with modern security features and strict minimum requirements for apps it hosts.
 It currently runs on Android 12 and up.

 ## Trademark